sandeepsnairms/cosmos-mongo-migrate-tovcore/README.md

   Migration automatically resumes in case of connection loss, ensuring reliability.

 - **Private Deployment**
   Deploy the tool in your private virtual network (vNet) for enhanced security.
+(Update main.bicep for vNet configuration).

 - **Standalone Solution**
   Operates independently, with no dependencies on other Azure resources.